autobrr/mkbrr/README.md

 ### Benchmark Methodology

 All tests were performed using [hyperfine](https://github.com/sharkdp/hyperfine) with 5 runs per tool after a warm-up run.
-For the HDD test, caches were cleared between runs.
+Cache was cleared between runs on the servers, but not on the Macbook.

 <details>
 <summary>View Full Benchmark Commands & Results</summary>